taneltorn/setoalt/README.md

 Use *.example* files from the code repository as base, but change the values according to your needs.
 Values that should be changed are marked by comments.

-Additionally, copy the database scripts from the *database/scripts* directory and change the user credential in create-db-user.sql.
+Additionally, copy the database scripts from the *database/scripts* directory and change the password for app_user in *init-db.sql* (be sure that it matches the one in .env).
+The *init-db.sql* creates the necessary schema, tables and a non-superuser role for the backend to interact with the database.

-Specifically, you should change:
-1. 'app_user' and 'app_password'

-These will be used by the application to connect to the database.

-the password hash for the admin user in *insert-data.sql*.
+The *insert-data.sql* script inserts a new application-level admin user that can be used for in-app user management.
+Be sure to change the corresponding password hash in the script file.
 You can use **Bcrypt-Generator** to generate the hash: https://bcrypt-generator.com.

 At the end you should have the following project structure:
 ```